 - Firmly stake tall garden plants that could snap in high winds.

 - Store lawn ornaments away, such as gazing balls.
-Not only is it a matter of saving the ornaments, but they can become dangerous projectiles in a storm!
+Not only is it a matter of saving the ornaments, but they can become dangerous projectiles in a storm.

-- Check pool covers to ensure that they are secure.
+- Make sure pool covers are secure.

 - Harvest any fragile items in the garden that are mature enough to be picked, including flowers to be used for cut flower arrangements.
 There's no point in letting the storm wreck them.